Table Of Contents

 K9s

 K9s terminal-based UI helps view, manage, and interact with clusters.
-This open-source project makes it easier to navigate, observe, and manage deployed apps in the wild.
+This open-source project makes navigating, observing, and managing deployed apps in the wild easier.
 It continuously monitors Kubernetes for changes and offers corresponding commands for interacting with the observed resources.

-You can run it on Linux, macOS, and Windows.
-Plus, it utilizes aliases to navigate most K8s resources.
+It can be run on Linux, macOS, and Windows.
+It also utilizes aliases to navigate most K8s resources.

 More K8s CLI tools include Bootkube and ktunnel.